 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Section has relatively fewer families with younger children, and/or college students.
 Combined, this makes Section a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The citizens of Section are slightly less educated than the national average of 21.84% for the average city or town: 16.99% of adults in Section have a bachelor's degree or advanced degree
+The percentage of adults in Section with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.99% of adults in Section have a bachelor's degree or advanced degree.

 The per capita income in Section in 2022 was $26,887, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,548 for a family of four.
 However, Section contains both very wealthy and poor people as well.